 Open Government Data

-I would like to acknowledge Justin Grimes, John Wonderlich, Jim Harper, Carl Malamud, David Robinson, Harlan Yu, and Gunnar Hellekson for their contributions to my thinking about our field.
-In addition, I thank the Transparency Camp organizers, where much thought on this crystalized.
+I would like to acknowledge Justin Grimes, John Wonderlich, Jim Harper, Carl Malamud, David Robinson, Harlan Yu, Gunnar Hellekson, Alexander Howard, and Eric Mill for their contributions to my thinking about our field.
+In addition, I thank the Transparency Camp organizers over the years, where much thought on this crystallized.
 And I thank my mom for her help editing.

 This is the second edition of the book (2014).
 The first version was posted in 2012.

 Joshua Tauberer (@JoshData) is an open government advocate, entrepreneur, and software developer.
 He is the creator of GovTrack.us, which launched in 2004 and spurred the national open government data community.